ashbhrdwj/llm-eval-assignment/README.md

 ## 📊 Evaluation Metrics

-The pipeline uses **LLM-as-a-Judge** to evaluate tutor responses along four key pedagogical dimensions.
+The pipeline uses **LLM-as-a-Judge** to evaluate tutor responses along key pedagogical dimensions.
 Each metric is rated on a **1–5 scale**, with thresholds for pass/fail categorization.

 | Metric | Description | Example Prompt (to LLM-Judge) |